Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   kind: table,
 ) <adversarial-accuracy>

-// TODO: alle histogramme zeigen, oder nur eine Auswahl?
-#text(blue)[TODO: alle histogramme zeigen, oder nur eine Auswahl?]

-The histograms in @adversarial-samples-histogram-measurement-step-1 to  @adversarial-samples-histogram-measurement-step-8 visualize the probabilities for each measurement result at different measurement steps in the quantum circuit.
+The histograms in @adversarial-samples-histogram-measurement-step-1 to  @adversarial-samples-histogram-measurement-step-9 visualize the probabilities for each measurement result at different measurement steps in the quantum circuit.
 In most cases an increase of $epsilon$ leads to a probability distribution which is closer to the distribution of a quantum computer.

 #figure(
-  image("images/adversarial_samples_histogram/legend.svg"),
-  caption: "Legend for the following figures depicting histograms."
-) <adversarial-samples-histogram-legend>
-#figure(
   image("images/adversarial_samples_histogram/hist_walker_step_0_adversarial.svg"),
   caption: [Comparison of different epsilon values for the first measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
+As a refference, the average of all quantum computer probability distributions is plotted as well.]
 ) <adversarial-samples-histogram-measurement-step-1>
 #figure(
-  image("images/adversarial_samples_histogram/hist_walker_step_1_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the second measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
-) <adversarial-samples-histogram-measurement-step-2>
-#figure(
-  image("images/adversarial_samples_histogram/hist_walker_step_2_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the third measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
-) <adversarial-samples-histogram-measurement-step-3>
-#figure(
-  image("images/adversarial_samples_histogram/hist_walker_step_3_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the fourth measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
-) <adversarial-samples-histogram-measurement-step-4>
-#figure(
-  image("images/adversarial_samples_histogram/hist_walker_step_4_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the fifth measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
-) <adversarial-samples-histogram-measurement-step-5>
-#figure(
-  image("images/adversarial_samples_histogram/hist_walker_step_5_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the sixth measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
-) <adversarial-samples-histogram-measurement-step-6>
-#figure(
-  image("images/adversarial_samples_histogram/hist_walker_step_6_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the seventh measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
-) <adversarial-samples-histogram-measurement-step-7>
-#figure(
-  image("images/adversarial_samples_histogram/hist_walker_step_7_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the eighth measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
-) <adversarial-samples-histogram-measurement-step-8>
-#figure(
   image("images/adversarial_samples_histogram/hist_walker_step_8_adversarial.svg"),
   caption: [Comparison of different epsilon values for the ninth measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.
-For the legend see @adversarial-samples-histogram-legend]
+As a refference, the average of all quantum computer probability distributions is plotted as well.]
 ) <adversarial-samples-histogram-measurement-step-9>

 It is possible for a malevolent quantum cloud provider to perform such an adversarial attack.
 Even though, it is quite hard to pull off due to the fact, that FGSM is a white-box attack.
 As a result, the neural net which should differenciate between simulator and quantum computer has to be known by the malevorent quantum cloud provider.

+== Discussion
+//Overall for the classification part: the FNN seems to have a slight advantage compared to the CNN and SVM when classifying unknown quantum computers.
+// for unknown simulators, all three models perform equal with 100% accuracy.

+//TODO: discussion for fgsm.

 == Limitations <limitations>
 The main limitation of this work is, that classification can only be performed with the circuit from  @circuit.